 by Matt Slick

 God is a trinity of persons: the Father, the Son, and the Holy Spirit.
-The Father is not the same person as the Son; the Son is not the same person as the Holy Spirit; and the Holy Spirit is not the same person as Father.
+The Father is not the same person as the Son; the Son is not the same person as the Holy Spirit; and the Holy Spirit is not the same person as the Father.
 They are not three gods and not three beings.
 They are three distinct persons; yet, they are all the one God.
-Each has a will, can speak, can love, etc., and these are demonstrations of personhood.
+Each has a will, can speak, can love, etc. These are demonstrations of personhood.
 They are in absolute perfect harmony consisting of one substance.
 They are coeternal, coequal, and copowerful.
 If any one of the three were removed, there would be no God.
 (See also, "Another Look at the Trinity")

 There is, though, an apparent separation of some functions among the members of the Godhead.
 For example, the Father chooses who will be saved (Eph.
 1:4); the Son redeems them (Eph.
 1:7); and the Holy Spirit seals them, (Eph.
 1:13).

 A further point of clarification is that God is not one person, the Father, with Jesus as a creation and the Holy Spirit as a force (Jehovah's Witnesses).
 Neither is He one person who took three consecutive forms, i.e., the Father, became the Son, who became the Holy Spirit.
 Nor is God the divine nature of the Son (where Jesus had a human nature perceived as the Son and a divine nature perceived as the Father (Oneness theology).
 Nor is the Trinity an office held by three separate Gods (Mormonism).

 The word "person" is used to describe the three members of the Godhead because the word "person" is appropriate.
 A person is self-aware, can speak, love, hate, say "you," "yours," "me," "mine," etc. Each of the three persons in the Trinity demonstrates these qualities.